Education, English

-Impact of Self-Esteem in Stress Management and in Academic Performance in Colleges
+Impact Of Self-Esteem In Stress Management And In Academic Performance In Colleges

 Abstract

-Keywords; face to face interview
+Keywords; face-to-face interview

 Impacts of Self-esteem in Stress Management and Academic Performance in Colleges

-Different people have varying self-esteem, and it is the level of self-esteem that determines their behavior.
-“Self-esteem is the feeling at the center of your being of self-worth, self-confidence, and self-respect” Duari, Pravakar, (2012).
+Different people have varying self-esteem, and it is the level of self-esteem that determines their behaviour.
+“Self-esteem is feeling at the centre of your being of self-worth, self-confidence, and self-respect” Duari, Pravakar, (2012).
 “Self-esteem is the disposition to experience oneself as being competent to cope with the challenges of life and of being worthy of happiness” Nathaniel Branden (1969).
 People with high self-esteem are open, more outgoing, confident, expressive, proud of themselves and outspoken.
 On the other hand, those with low self-esteem are the complete opposite and are likely to fall into depression.

 Objectives

-To find out the characteristics of the high performing students
+To find out the characteristics of the high-performing students

 To evaluate the main causes of stress among students